-I also wanted to add that many of these nameless songwriters and musicians never saw a single dime for any of their songs or performances that were done, while they were in 'the source family.'
-Songwriters like Tim Garon and Les Adam, who contributed more to the entire volume of Source Family music than most with his exceptional songwriting, playing both electric and acoustic guitar, electric keyboards and piano and vocals; yet like Tim; Les never received compensation from the sale of any of the albums that feature his songs or his performances!
-There were three songs written and performed by Les Adam that were used in The Source Family documentary: Take A Ride (although songwriting credit was incorrectly given to someone else), Party Song and Woman were also used in the film; two songs written by Les, although no credits whatsoever were given for either of those songs!
-Les Adam has 4 of his songs on the album All Or Nothing At All: Take A Ride, Party Song, Woman and a bonus track of his titled Hurry Home.
+I also wanted to add that many of the nameless songwriters and musicians never saw a single dime for any of their songs or performances, from when they were in The Source Family.
+Singer/Songwriters like Tim Garon and Les Adam, who contributed more to the entire volume of Source Family music than most with his exceptional songwriting playing both electric and acoustic guitar, electric keyboards and piano and vocals, and yet like Tim---Les Adam never received compensation from the sale of any of the albums that feature his songs or his performances!
+There were three songs written and performed by Les Adam that were used in The Source Family documentary: Take A Ride (although songwriting credit was incorrectly given to someone else), Party Song and Woman were also used in the film---two songs written and performed by Les, although no credits whatsoever were given for either of those songs!
+Les Adam has four of his songs on the album All Or Nothing At All: Take A Ride, Party Song, Woman and a bonus track of his titled Hurry Home.
 On the album titled Savage Sons of YaHoWa, two of Les's songs were used; Edge of A Dream and Red River Valley, also he is probably playing piano on A Thousand Sighs.
-Les more than likely was also playing either guitar or piano on most, if not all of the tracks on both albums; yet received no album credits whatsoever!
-It's hard to believe that could actually happen, but all of the singers and songwriters and musicians were expected to be unattached to their creations; and so the individual contributions of musicians were omitted for two reasons: 1) because it was viewed as being in your 'personality' to want individual credit or acknowledgement for your musical contribution 2) because the music being made at the time was all about promoting 'Father Yod' and was to be seen as a commodity put out by the entire 'source family' in order to generate income; not for the recognition of anyone's individual talent.
-Les Adam died a few months ago never seeing one cent from all of the musical contributions that he made during the brief years The Source Family existed.
+Les more than likely was also playing either guitar or piano on most, if not all of the tracks on both albums and yet received no album credits whatsoever!
+It's hard to believe that could actually happen, but all of the singers and songwriters and musicians were expected to be unattached to their creations and so the individual contributions of musicians were omitted for two reasons: 1) because it was viewed as being in your 'personality' to want individual credit or acknowledgement for your musical contribution 2) because the music being made at the time was all about promoting 'Father Yod' and was to be seen as a commodity put out by the entire Source Family in an effort to generate income----just not for the recognition of anyone's individual talent.
+Les Adam died a few months ago never seeing one cent from all of the musical contributions that he made, during the brief years he spent in The Source Family.